 Creative Problem Solving for Easier Everyday Life

-Both simple and complex problems affect everyone in their daily lives and in their work environment.
-When traditional solutions are no longer working, creative methods can be used to solve problems.
+Both simple and complex problems affect everyone in their daily lives and their work environment.
+When traditional solutions are no longer working, we can use creative methods to solve problems.
 Read more: How to Promote a Team’s Creativity.

 It is Worth Trying Creative Problem Solving (CPS) Tactics